pjderouen/NIST-Compliance-Scripts/README.md

 # NIST-Compliance-Scripts
-Scripts to assist in making Information Systems compliance according to the NIST 800-53
+Scripts to assist in making Information Systems compliance according to the NIST 800-53.
+Currently, only supports Windows.